 Using efficient cash management systems, liquidity surpluses of individual Group companies are used to cover other companies’ financial requirements (cash pooling).
 This intercompany financial balancing system reduces external financial requirements and net interest expenses.

 Debt funding and financing structure

 Market capacity, cost of financing, investor diversification, flexibility, covenants and terms to maturity are taken into account when selecting financial instruments.
-Notes to the consolidated financial statements, Notes 27 and 30
+Funds are mainly drawn in the Group currency, the euro.
+Notes to the Consolidated Financial Statements, Note 27 and 30

 Syndicated loan secures long-term financial flexibility

-In its capacity as “in-house bank”, HUGO BOSS International B.V. provides these funds to Group companies with increased financing needs in the form of intercompany loans.
-These loans are issued in the local currency of each respective distribution company and, for the most part, take the form of an overdraft facility.
-In addition, subbranches of the revolving tranche permit amounts to be borrowed in foreign currencies.
-The Group has additional liquidity secured in the form of bilateral lines of credit with a total volume of EUR 111 million, of which EUR 67 million had been drawn as of December 31, 2014.
-Apart from the undrawn amounts from the lines of credit amounting to EUR 394 million, the Group has access to liquidity funds of EUR 129 million as of the reporting date, of which EUR 10 million is kept in time deposits with a term of up to three months.
+The credit facility is intended to secure the company’s liquidity in the long term, thus also financially securing the growth strategy.
+As of the reporting date, EUR 75 million of the syndicated loan had been used.
+The Group has additional liquidity secured in the form of bilateral lines of credit with a total volume of EUR 257 million, of which EUR 89 million had been drawn as of December 31, 2015.
+Apart from the unutilized lines of credit amounting to EUR 543 million, the Group has access to liquid funds of EUR 81 million as of the reporting date.
+In contrast to the previous year, no liquid funds are held in time deposits with a term of up to three months (2014: EUR 10 million).

 The syndicated loan agreement contains a standard covenant requiring the maintenance of total leverage, defined as the ratio of net financial liabilities to EBITDA before special items.
-Notes to the consolidated financial statements, Note 27
+The maximum permissible value is above the agreed maximum for the facility that was replaced.
+Notes to the Consolidated Financial Statements, Note 27

 Total leverage as of December 311